Human – Lion Coexistence

 Our Mobile Boma concept encourages communities to pool their cattle in one large high density enclosure overnight.
 The boma is made of locally acquired opaque PVC material rather than the traditional logs and brushwood.
 The opaque nature of the boma material, compared to high visibility of traditional bomas, removes the visual hunting trigger and lions do not enter the enclosures.
 Unlike traditional kraals, mobile bomas can further be placed in crop fields to selectively improve soil fertility and improve food security.

-Since the start of the programme, an increase in crop yields of ~30% has been recorded, while livestock predation incidents decreased by ~50% and significantly less lions were killed in retaliation.
+Since the start of the programme in Zimbabwe, an increase in crop yields of ~30% has been recorded, while livestock predation incidents decreased by ~50% and significantly less lions were killed in retaliation.
 Results further suggest a continuous significant increase in plant size, indicating a potential long-term positive effect on crop yields.

 In order to increase the positive impact of such successful crop growing and conflict mitigation techniques we have expanded the programme substantially from its initial trial area around Hwange National Park in Zimbabwe into connectivity corridors and conflict hotspots of the KAZA TFCA.
-In close collaboration with the Victoria Falls Wildlife Trust the concept was introduced to north-western Zimbabwe in 2016 and further to neighbouring Botswana to be implemented in two conflict hotspots in the Boteti area and the Chobe Enclave.
+In close collaboration with the Victoria Falls Wildlife Trust the concept was introduced to north-western Zimbabwe in 2016.
 We are continuously raising awareness of the programme and promote uptake of the concept by providing training opportunities to interested stakeholders.